Dazz563/auth-flow/README.md

 ## Next, create both the IOS and Adroid projects

--   $ ionic cap add ios
+-   ionic cap add ios
--   $ ionic cap add android
+-   ionic cap add android

+Both android and ios folders at the root of the project are created!
+These are entirely stanalone native projects that should be considered part of your ionic app

+## IMPORTANT Everytime you preform a build (a change is made or added) you'll need to copy those changes into your native projects

+-   ionic build
+-   ionic cap copy
+-   ionic cap sync

+# iOS Deployment